IPv6 address: Stable privacy addresses

-The use of the modified EUI-64 format has serious implications for security and privacy concerns, because the underlying hardware address (most typically the MAC address) is exposed beyond the local network, permitting the tracking of user activities and correlation of user accounts to other information.
-It also permits vendor-specific attack strategies and reduces the size of the address space for searching for attack targets.
+The use of the modified EUI-64 format has serious implications for security and privacy concerns, because the underlying hardware address (most typically the MAC address which by default includes an organizationally unique identifier (OUI) that identifies the manufacturer of either the whole device or the network adapter) is exposed beyond the local network, permitting the tracking of user activities and correlation of user accounts to other information, and the tailoring of security attacks specific to the device's manufacturer if the OUI refers to the whole device's manufacturer.
+Modified EUI-64 also reduces the size of the address space for searching for attack targets.

 Stable privacy addresses were introduced to remedy these shortcomings.
 They are stable within a specific network but change when moving to another, to improve privacy.
-They are chosen deterministically, but randomly, in the entire address space of the network.
+They are chosen deterministically but randomly, in the entire address space of the network.

 Generation of a stable privacy address is based on a hash function that uses several stable parameters.
 It is implementation specific, but it is recommended to include at least the network prefix, the name of the network interface, a duplicate address counter, and a secret key.
-The resulting hash value is used to construct the final address: Typically the 64 least significant bits are concatenated to the 64-bit network prefix, to yield a 128-bit address.
+The resulting hash value is used to construct the final address: Typically, the 64 least significant bits are concatenated to the 64-bit network prefix, to yield a 128-bit address.
 If the network prefix is smaller than 64 bits, more bits of the hash are used.
 If the resulting address does not conflict with existing or reserved addresses, it is assigned to the interface.
 Conflicts are resolved by adjusting the duplicate address counter.